Graded 1885 O Silver Dollars

 FAQs:

-The 'O' mintmark on an 1885-O Silver Dollar indicates that the coin was produced at the New Orleans Mint.
-This mint operated in Louisiana and was responsible for striking a variety of U.S. coins during the late 19th and early 20th centuries, giving coins from this location a unique regional character.
+The 'O' mint mark on an 1885-O Morgan Silver Dollar indicates that the coin was struck at the New Orleans Mint.
+This historic facility operated during several key periods in U.S. history and is known for producing a variety of coins, including the popular Morgan Silver Dollar series.